Nafiaus/NafiBot/README.md

 I want to add a logging method, so I can add a message history function so people can grab how many messages they have sent, or have a leaderboard.

+IDEAS ADDED INSTEAD OF A LOGGING METHOD
+- Chat GPT
+- Merged 3 useless function into 1 useless function

 ---------------------------------------------------

 CHAT COMMANDS